nweat/nweat-old-portfolio/_pages/projects.md

 This application was an existing PHP application built using the Codeigniter framework.
 I had to understand and modify existing code to enhance this application which involved:

 - Designing an improved user friendly data entry interface where users upload data from custom excel templates.
-The previous data entry interface was very slow and required download of a `jar` file everytime there were updates.
+The previous data entry interface was written in JAVA and required download of a `jar` file everytime there were updates.
-- Generating reports as PDF files
+- Used FPDF PDF generator library to allow users to save reports as PDF files
-- Development of an interactive map displaying coral bleaching summary results (Google Maps, PHP, XML, MySQL, AJAX)
-- Developing a user guide and organizing training sessions
+- Spatial visualization of analysis results

 <p><br><p>